 What do learners need to learn?
-The types of processes that administrators may be required to support, acros different business functions.
-Skills EC2 EC3 EC4 The approach to take when responding to and administering tasks within processes, to include customer data, billing, payroll, invoices and purchase orders.
-MC5 MC6 MC8 DC1 The impact of business processes across different functions of a business.
-The considerations that should be given to cross-functional working when administering business processes.
-DC2 DC3 DC4 The administration of processes and the scope of the administrator role with different processes. n
+Skills The types of processes that administrators may be required to support, across EC2 different business functions.
+EC3 EC4 The approach to take when responding to and administering tasks within MC5 processes, to include customer data, billing, payroll, invoices and purchase orders.
+MC6 MC8 The impact of business processes across different functions of a business.
+DC1 The considerations that should be given to cross-functional working when DC2 administering business processes.
+DC3 DC4 The administration of processes and the scope of the administrator role within different processes.